-This is the setting of Bijal Vachharajani's thought-provoking, action-packed book, A Cloud Called Bhura – Climate Champions To The Rescue, a cli-fi (climate fiction) novel for young adults, that all adults must read too.
+This is the setting of Bijal Vachharajani’s action-packed latest book, A Cloud Called Bhura, a cli-fi (climate fiction) novel for young adults, that all adults must read too.

-The heroes of the book are four children – Amni, Mithil, Tammy and Andrew – curious, bright, conscientious and fearless.
-They ask the right questions and demand action, rightfully so, for they have to bear the brunt of what is to come.
+The heroes of the book are children; curious, bright, conscientious and fearless.
+They ask the right questions, rightfully so, for they have to bear the brunt of what is to come.

 How did you end up studying climate science?
 What drove you to choose a topic that is not mainstream even now, when we are in the middle of a climate emergency?